Bukowski and Misogyny

 A Brief Biography

-Charles Henry Bukowski was born in Germany and moved to the USA at a young age.
+Charles Henry Bukowski was born in Germany and moved to the United States at a young age.
 His sadistic father and passive mother made the young Bukowski’s life a living hell, according to the interviews given by Bukowski and the fictionalized account he wrote of his childhood, Ham on Rye: A Novel.